rmadar/perf-gohep/README.md

 In these test, fake data are generated, with 30 branches of either floats or slices (slice size varies between `1` and `n=30`).
-The test consists in loading all the branches and computing three sums (involving all branches).
+The test consists in loading all the branches and computing three sums (involving all values of all branches).
 One can regenerate the fake data with:
 ```
 $> go run ./gen-data.go
 ```